-Payment1.Where possible, grants should be targeted to individuals rather thansystems andhouseholds.

-- modalities - Grants paid into a bank account may give individuals more autonomy over how the money is spent. - 3.
+- 1. Where possible, grants should be targeted to individuals rather than households. - 2.
+Grants paid into a bank account may give individuals more autonomy over how the money is spent. - 3.
 There is limited evidence that mobile money is spent more productively. - 4.
-There is some evidence that lump sum payments help households to start or expand economic activities.
-This would lead to higher income, revenue, and profits. - 5.
+There is some evidence that lump-sum payments help households to start or expand economic activities, leading to higher income, revenue, and profits. - 5.
 Larger transfers are associated with bigger impacts on poverty, health, and investment outcomes.
 There may exist minimum thresholds for transfers to be effective, but it is not clear what this threshold is. - 6.
-Longer programme duration may lead to better welfare outcomes, but could also lead to longer unemployment: - a) There is limited evidence from child grants that longer programme duration leads to better outcomes (nutrition, hunger, consumption, expenditure). - b) There is also some evidence that longer eligibility for unemployment grants leads to (slightly) longer unemployment.
+Longer programme duration may lead to better welfare outcomes but longer unemployment: - a) There is limited evidence from child grants that longer programme duration leads to better outcomes (nutrition, hunger, consumption, expenditure).

+b) There is also some evidence that longer eligibility for unemployment grants leads to (slightly) longer unemployment.